ceciliamvrie/MVC-Explained/README.md

-First, I would like to say thank you Matius for introducing to me this quote:
+First, I would like to say thank you Mattias for introducing to me this quote:

   `"Writing is nature's way of exposing how sloppy your thinking is." ~Guindon`